 • Celebrate the designation of the New England Trail as a National Scenic Trail unit of the National Park Service, and ensure future federal resources for implementation.

-• Pass Recovering America’s Wildlife Act (RAWA)Complete America’s Great Trails ActConnecticut River Watershed Partnership Act, and support the Land and Water Conservation Fund.
+• Pass Recovering America’s Wildlife Act (RAWA)Complete America’s Great Trails ActConnecticut River Watershed Partnership Act, and support the Land and Water Conservation Fund and Highlands Conservation Act.

 Create Change